madkins23/go-type/reg/README.md

 in serialized data.
 An alias is specified with a string and an example instance from the package.

-After the Registry is created use `reg.Registry.Alias()` to specify a name for the package, where the package is specified by a pointer to an example type from that package.
+After a `reg.Registry` is created use `reg.Registry.Alias()` to specify a name for the package, where the package is specified by a pointer to an example type from that package.

-The Registry object also contains a map of aliases.
+The `reg.Registry` object also contains a map of aliases.
-When registering a type the full type name is provided.
+When registering a type the full type name is acquired and stored.
-The full type name is then stored in serialized objects.
 Since these can be long it is possible to provide an alias to a package which will be used in serialized objects.

-## Supported Formats

-This package supports several serialization formats:

-* BSON (binary JSON, used in Mongo DB)
-* JSON
-* YAML

 ## Registration